tylerxwright/vscode-line-surfer/README.md

 - Current line gradient, aka "The Wave"
 - Settings to configure the size and colors of the wave.

+### 1.0.1

+Font Weight enhancement and a bug fix.

+- Font Weight is now a configurable setting
+- Font Weights now radiate out from the wave crest
+- The wave goes away when you have selected text now

+### 1.0.2

+Visual enhancement

+- Adds option to extend the wave across the editor

 ----------------------------------------------------------------------------------------

 ## **Get Rad!**